-After Lunch time, Our excursion takes us to Humantay Lake, fed by glaciers far above on the slopes of the impressive Mt.
+Here in Soraypampa our first campsite is going to be” Lodge del Cielo”.
+After Lunch time, our excursion takes us to Humantay Lake, fed by glaciers far above on the slopes of the impressive Mt.
 Humantay.
-Our 1-hour walk there is followed by another short 20-minute, which is necessary in order to reach the lake, but the view is well worth it and those brave enough can go for a swim!, performed by our local Tour Guide, in full view of the awe-inspiring Mt.
+Our 4-hour walk is necessary in order to reach the lake, but the view is well worth and those brave enough, can go for a swim!
+Performed by our local Tour Guide, in full view of the awe-inspiring Mt.
 Salkantay, tops off this unique experience.
-Return to the Lodge
+Return to the Lodge.

 Walk and Terrain: Walk, on mostly steep trails, and some open slopes.

-The name Salkantay or Salcantay is coming from the Ink´as word Sallqa, a Quechua word meaning wild, uncivilized, savage, or invincible, and was recorded as early as 1583.The name is thus often translated as "Savage Mountain".
+The name Salkantay or Salcantay is coming from the Inca´s word Salqa, a Quechua word meaning wild, uncivilized, savage, or invincible, and was recorded as early as 1583.The name is often translated as "Savage Mountain".

 Trekking Time: Approximately 5 hours